 General.
-To the extent and for the purposes permitted by State law, the County may enter into Payment Agreements, subject to the conditions described below.
+To the extent and for the purposes permitted from time to time by State law, the County may enter into Payment Agreements with respect to the Bonds, subject to the conditions described below and in other provisions of the Bond Ordinance.
 "Payment Agreements" include agreements providing for an exchange of payments based on interest rates (known as interest rate swaps) or providing for ceilings or floors on such payments.
 Each Payment Agreement must set forth the manner in which the Payment Agreement Payments and the Payment Agreement Receipts will be calculated and a schedule of payment dates.
-Each Payment Agreement must be authorized by ordinance, and the County must give notice to Moody's and S&P prior to entering into a Payment Agreement.
+Prior to entering into a Payment Agreement, the County Council must pass an ordinance authorizing such agreement and setting forth such provisions as the County deems necessary or desirable and are not inconsistent with the provisions of the Bond Ordinance.

 Calculation of Debt Service with Respect to Payment Agreements.
-For purposes of determining compliance with the rate covenant and the test for issuing Future Parity Bonds or additional Parity Lien Obligations, the Bond Ordinance provides that debt service on Parity Bonds with respect to which a Parity Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Parity Bonds and Parity Payment Agreement and that debt service on Parity Lien Obligations with respect to which a Parity Lien Obligation Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Parity Lien Obligation Bonds and Parity Lien Obligation Payment Agreement.
+For purposes of the Bond Ordinance, debt service on Bonds with respect to which a Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Bonds and the Payment Agreement.
 In calculating such amounts, the County will be guided by the following requirements.